Fumika Shimizu

 Fumika Shimizu (清水 富美加, Shimizu Fumika) is a Japanese actress, gravure idol and model.
 In February 2017, she announced her temporary retirement from the entertainment industry to join the controversial Happy Science religion, declaring she had been a member of the group since childhood under the influence of her parents, both of whom have been devout believers in Happy Science for a long time.
 Through Happy Science, she announced a return to acting under her new name Yoshiko Sengen (千眼 美子, Sengen Yoshiko) with Happy Science's ARI Production company.
-On the same month, Kana-Boon's Yuma Meshida apologized for being in an adulterous relationship with her.
+In the same month, Kana-Boon's Yuma Meshida apologized for being in an adulterous relationship with her.

 Shimizu had her first major role as Yuki Jojima in Kamen Rider Fourze followed by appearances as Aiko Himeno in HK!!!
 Hentai Kamen and in NHK's Mare.